Last Updated on

 |Securities Market Direct Feed||Real-time price information directly from securities trading engine.|

 |Derivatives Market Direct Feed||Real-time price information on all SGX futures and options contracts direct from the trading engine.|

 |Post-Trade Data Feed||Service for viewing and managing trade orders independent of main trade access.|

 |Historical and Reference Data||Daily, weekly, monthly and yearly historical data including:|

 Traders should consult the SGX market data section of the website for policies and fees regarding data usage.

 What Educational Materials Does SGX Offer?

-SGX operates SGX Academy, which provides trader education and training to traders of all skill levels.
+SGX operates SGX Academy, which provides investor education and training to traders of all skill levels.

 Traders can search this section of the site by course level, date, prices and course category.
 Categories include in-person seminars and courses held in Singapore, E-training and live events held with SGX partners.

 Topics cover every aspect of trading and investing.
 E-courses offered through SGX Academy include the following: